This tutorial should take approximately 20-30 minutes to complete.

 - An internet connection that allows access to Notehub.

 The Notecard Simulator is available through the Notecard's in-browser terminal.
-If the terminal isn't open already, you may open it by clicking the "Disconnected" button in the top-right corner of your browser.
+If the terminal isn't open already, you may open it by clicking the terminal button in the top-right corner of your browser.

 Within the terminal you'll see two options, connecting to a physical Notecard ("USB Notecard"), and trying a Notecard Simulator ("Sign In" or "Notecard Simulator", depending if you are signed into Notehub or not).